shreyasnbhat/packmyfit/README.md

 * **Username:** `testuser`
 * **Password:** `abcd1234`

+## Adding an Item to Digital Closet

+15 dummy items accross different categories are pre-configured.
+You may add new items if you'd like that.
+Navigate to the Items tab and click on the plus icon on the bottom right corner to add a new item, add details about the items and photos if you'd like.

+* **Generating Item Metadata:**
+    * A Gemini API key is required for this feature.
+    * PackMyFit can upload the images provided by you and analyze them to figure out care instructions, item color, material, brand name etc.
+    * Click the "Analyze Images" button to perform this analysis.

-## Creating an Itinerary
+## Creating a Checklist & Itinerary

-A sample trip from San Jose to New York (August 11, 2024 - August 15, 2024) is pre-configured.
+A dummy trip from San Jose to New York (August 11, 2024 - August 15, 2024) is pre-configured.
 You may also add/remove trips as needed.

 * **Generating Itinerary & Checklist:**
     * A Gemini API key is required for this feature.